rackerlabs/rackspace-how-to/content/rackspace-email/delete-a-rackspace-email-mailbox.md

    <img src="{% asset_path rackspace-email/delete-a-rackspace-email-mailbox/delete-rse-box-sc2.png %}" />

-6. A pop up will appear informing you of what services and data will be deleted.
-Once you have reviewed this and would like to continue with deleting the mailbox click **Delete # mailboxes**.
+6. A pop up appears informing you of what services and data will be deleted.
+After you review the information and want to continue with deleting the mailbox click **Delete # mailboxes**.

     <img src="{% asset_path rackspace-email/delete-a-rackspace-email-mailbox/delete_mult_mailboxes.png %}" />

-7. You will be taken back to the mailbox list where you will notice the mailbox has been removed from the list.
+7. You are returned to the mailbox list where you can see that the mailbox has been removed from the list.